simon-r-kim/selected-projects/README.md

 ## About Me

 - MSc in Data Visualization (FHGR)
+- Chartered Fianancial Analyst (CFA)
 - Background in **finance & asset management**
-- Experience in **performance reporting, analytics, and data-driven decision support**
+- Experience in **performance analytics, investment reporting, and data-driven decision support**
 - Strong focus on **real-world applications of data science**

 ---